-- Include everyone – If you’re in charge of the kitchen, plan the weekly menu keeping in mind food choices of all family members.
+If you’re in charge of the kitchen, plan the weekly menu keeping in mind food choices of all family members.
 Try not to experiment too much in the early months; keep things simple.

 After marriage, it is difficult to find time for yourself as most of your “me-time” becomes “we-time”.
 However, make it a point to exercise for at least 30 minutes everyday.
 Exercise heightens your energy, improves sex life and boosts your self-esteem.
 You could go for an early morning walk or do yoga in the privacy of your room or, if you have access, hit the gym for a quick workout.

 In Indian homes, families usually eat together and the women of the house don’t eat before the men.
 But these are not rules written in stone.
 If your husband and in-laws eat at a time that is much later than what you’re used to, there is no need to sit through your hunger pangs in silence or worse, munch on chips and other junk food.
 Just eat when you are hungry or request them to shift their meal timings to an earlier time so you can all enjoy meals together as a family.

 Marriage is not just about the wife learning her husband’s culture but also introducing him and his family to her own culture.
 Once in a while prepare and serve dishes that you’ve grown up eating.
 This will also give you a sense of comfort while you are adjusting to the new place.

 If your new home kitchen is not equipped with the cookware that you are used to using, it’s time to go shopping.
 For instance, you may need a dosa tawa, a chopper, a pressure cooker, a toaster etc. to make cooking quick and enjoyable for you.
 It’s alright to indulge in these expenses, provided you will really use them well.

-- Get enough shut eye – Newly married women tend to be sleep-deprived.
+Newly married women tend to be sleep-deprived.
 But did you know that there is a definite connection between lack of sleep and weight gain?
 Try sleeping at a regular time every day and get at least seven hours of uninterrupted sleep.

-Striving to understand your new family and helping them to understand you is the recipe for health and happiness.
+If you are a new bride, striving to understand your new family and helping them to understand you is the recipe for health and happiness.
+While you need to give of yourself generously, self-care is important too.
 In the end, it’s all about a little give and take.